lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 Best practices

--   **Validate early:** Use the in-app protocol validator to catch missing labels, malformed commands, or resource mismatches.
+-   **Validate early:** Use the in-app protocol validator or the online editor to catch missing labels, malformed commands, or resource mismatches.
 -   **Use comments:** Prefix lines with `//` to annotate sections or disable commands temporarily.
 -   **Back up resources:** Store referenced media inside the PoLA resources folder so sessions remain consistent across devices.
 -   **Version your scripts:** Pair each public release with a tagged protocol file and bump `STUDY_ID` as you iterate.